What is the course about?

 By the end of this course you should be able to...

-• describe the emergence of the arrow of time from thermodynamics
+• describe the arrow of time from the perspective of elementary particles

 What level is the course and do I need any particular skills?